sitizaharahedi/Sales-Performance-Bicycle-Shop/README.md

 ## 🔍 Purpose

-This dashboard helps sales managers, marketers, and business analysts to:
+This dashboard helps sales managers, marketers and business analysts to:
-- Track overall sales, profit, and units sold performance
+- Track overall sales, profit and units sold performance
 - Identify top products and key customer segments
 - Analyze sales trends by month and country
 - Optimize sales and marketing strategies based on data insights